ahskihdus/seed-vault/README.md

 ```
 * Make sure you keep this terminal window open!
 You'll need it for a later step!

-# 2. This unit test Requires Python to be installed.
+# 2. This unit test requires Python to be installed.
-  * First, open your terminal and make sure python isn't already installed.
+  * In your terminal make sure python isn't already installed by typing the following.
     * ```python3 --version``` on Mac, ```python --version``` on Windows
   * If it's installed, proceed to the next step.
 Otherwise, watch one of these videos:
     * Mac (only need to watch the first half): https://youtu.be/89eHjZN69Fo?si=Fnlo4QVyc4kUmtF0